chen-robert/cirrus/README.md

 ## Benefits

 - Lightweight.
-Problem data is cached to avoid overhead.
+Problem data is cached to avoid any overhead.
 - Simple.
 Convention over configuration.
-Sane defaults are chosen - it's useable out of the box.
+Sane defaults are chosen - usable out of the box.
 - Customizable.
 Dynamic grading through an easy to use interface.

+## Problem Data

+Problem data in seperated into input and output files, with their corresponding extensions `config.inExt` and `config.outExt`.
+Input files represent the input data for a given problem, while output files represent the **expected** output.

+Each input file should have a corresponding output file.
+For example, `name.in` would correspond to `name.out`.
+Similarly, `1.in` would correspond to `1.out`.
+Conventionally, test case names start from 0 and increment upwards.

 ## Graders